vsilaev/tascalate-concurrent/README.md

 ```
 ## 5. Combining several CompletionStage-s.
 The utility class `Promises` provides a rich set of methods to combine several `CompletionStage`-s, that lefts limited functionality of `CompletableFuter.allOf / anyOf` far behind:
-1. The library works with any `CompletionStage` implemenation without resorting to converting arguments to `CompletableFuture` first (and `CompletionStage.toCompletableFuture` is an optional operation, at least it's documented so in Java 8).
+1. The library works with any `CompletionStage` implementation without resorting to converting arguments to `CompletableFuture` first (and `CompletionStage.toCompletableFuture` is an optional operation, at least it's documented so in Java 8).
-2. It's possible to pass both an array and a `List` of `CompletionStage`-s as arguments.
+2. It's possible to pass either an array or a `List` of `CompletionStage`-s as arguments.
 3. The resulting `Promise` let access individual results of the settled `CompletionStage`-s passed.
 4. There is an option to cancel non-settled `CompletionStage`-s passed once the result of the operation is known.
-5. Optionally you can specify whether or not tolerate individual failures as long as they don't affect final result.
+5. Optionally you can specify whether or not to tolerate individual failures as long as they don't affect the final result.
 6. General _M completed successfully out of N passed promises_ scenario is possible.

 Let us review the relevant methods, from the simplest ones to the most advance.